 The United Arab Emirates continues to gain popularity as a stable jurisdiction favourable for structuring international business.
-Specifically, UAE companies are actively involved in the market of international corporate and banking services.
+Opening a bank account in the UAE or Dubai is becoming more popular with international companies.
+Many entrepreneurs want to benefit from the region’s corporate and banking services.

 Next, we will discuss what is important to keep in mind for those wishing to open a bank account in the UAE, including categories of banks and types of accounts, banking compliance, and other nuances.